 20. Abusive Behavior

-This is one relationship reg flag that should never be overlooked, rationalized, or tolerated.
-Abusing is not always about hitting or humiliating you.
-It is characterized by a wide spectrum of behaviors.
+Abusive behavior is one relationship reg flag that should never be overlooked, rationalized, or tolerated.
+Abusing is not always about physical abuse, hitting, or humiliating you.
+It is characterized by a wide spectrum of behaviors including emotional and verbal abuse.

-For instance, your partner does not respect the boundaries, detaches you from your friends and family, wants you to quit your work, criticizes you for everything, takes your money, and wants you to be completely dependent on them, accuses you of cheating, and keeps track of your whereabouts.
+For instance, your partner does not respect the boundaries, detaches you from your friends and family, forces you into isolation, wants you to quit your work, criticizes you for everything, takes your money, and wants you to be completely dependent on them, accuses you of cheating, and keeps track of your whereabouts.
 If your partner shows any of these behaviors, it is a clear alarm that you should get out of that relationship.

 21. You Are Constantly Unhappy